 How to set variables in Yoast SEO

 You can use variables in a multitude of ways.
 Most site owners only use the most basic ones, while someone more at home in SEO might use the advanced ones.
 There are even variables for use with WooCommerce, so you can automatically extract product information from your store to use in the metadata.
+You can find an overview of all the available snippet variable types in this list.
 In this post, we’ll keep it simple and give a small example.

 If you want, you can also edit the SEO title per single post in the snippet editor of Yoast SEO.
 There, you’ll find the title according to the variables you’ve chosen above.
 In addition, you also get the option to override that title with a custom-made variant if you think that’ll attract more clicks in the search engines.
 The default title variable string is: